THE MANUFACTURING OF ANCIENT STONE BEADS

 RB 8 - 18 * 13 mm - Hexagon

-Super ancient Proto Elamite bead -
+Super ancient Proto Elamite carnelian bead -

-charged with spiritual DNA since the beginning of the bronze age.
+'polished' and charged with spiritual DNA since the beginning of the bronze age.

 A human polishing process stretching over generations